About Xa Kako Dile:

 Board Member - Treasurer

-Kainoa taught Hula classes on the Mendocino coast and believes in rebuilding the indigenous community, culture and land.
+Kainoa believes in rebuilding the indigenous community, culture, food system and land.

 IMUA KAKOU (forward together)